erikvanmechelen/wind/manuscript/scoring.md

 # Scoring Systems

+Bryan Pravel of the Windy City Weasels remarked in a summer 2020 YouTube chat that a scoring system simply reflects the designers view on how a particular game might best be played.
+'Best' is the keyword.

 Since the seven versions of the rulebook are either contradictory or ambiguous about how to value draws and wins, several scoring systems have emerged in online, club, and tournaments scenes.
 You might peruse [this list of 50+ scoring systems](http://www.world-diplomacy-database.com/php/scoring/scoring.php) to see how much experimentation the hobby has tried.

 The chosen scoring system suggests a kind of value system, a kind of preference, or set of preferences, a particular person or group has toward how the game of Diplomacy ought to be played.

 Once you know what style of game you like to play--or perhaps, which style suits your own strengths--you might selfishly find yourself preferring a certain system.
+Others have their preferences as well.
+The skilled player will not only understand the system that has presumably been agreed to, but also notice when and how players deviate from appropriate strategy.

 ## Draw-Size Scoring (Winner Take All)

-I'm actually reasonably partial to draw-based scoring.
-If no-one actually won the game (18 centers), then it is a draw shared equally.
+I'm actually reasonably partial to draw-based or draw-adjacenet scoring.
+If no-one actually won the game (18 centers), then it is a draw shared (relatively) equally.

 ## Sum of Squares